SFU-CMPT-201/a8-pub/README.md

   $ export CXX=$(which clang++)
   ```

-* There is `gtest/` created already that contains test cases.
-It is in fact our grader.
-When you run
-  it, you will get how many points you get.
+* `gtest/` contains the test cases for grading.
 We use [Google
   Test](https://github.com/google/googletest/tree/main) to develop and run the test cases.
-* There is `CMakeLists.txt` that includes directives to compile test cases.
-You can use regular
+* `CMakeLists.txt` includes directives to compile the test cases.
+* To run the test cases, take a look at `CMakeLists.txt` and see which executable it generates.
+When
+  you run the executable for the test cases, you will see how many points you get at the end.
+* The test cases expect that there is an executable named `shell` in the build directory.
+Thus, you
+  need to edit `CMakeLists.txt` to generate `shell` from your code.
+You can use `shell` for your own
+  manual testing during development.
+* The test cases expect that regular messages/outputs go to the standard output stream and error
+  messages/outputs go to the standard error stream.
+You need to use these streams appropriately.
-  CMake commands to compile the test cases with your source, e.g., `cmake -S . -B build && cmake
+* You should be able to use regular CMake commands to generate the executable for test cases as well
+  as `shell`, e.g., `cmake -S . -B build && cmake --build build`.
-  --build build`.
-* To run the test cases, go into `build/` and run `ctest`.

 ## Task 0: Basic Command Support